 Deciding Who the Responsible Parties Are

 In many personal injury cases, there is nothing complicated in determining who was at fault.
-These cases might involve an intersection accident with the driver who had a green light getting broadsided by a driver who ran a red light or the lead driver getting rear-ended by a following driver.
+These cases might involve an intersection accident with the driver who had a green light getting broadsided by a driver who ran a red light or the lead driver getting a loved one rear-ended on their bicycle by the following driver.

 In a slip-and-fall at a grocery store, you might bring claims against the store as the owner of the business and the owner of the property that the store leased its space from.
 Even a cleaning company that maintained the floors could be brought in.
 A thorough investigation will almost always disclose who the responsible parties might be in a personal injury case.